victoriahfan/rf-stimulus-hub/README.md

 [![MATLAB R2023a](https://img.shields.io/badge/MATLAB-R2023a-blue)](https://www.mathworks.com/products/matlab.html)

 A MATLAB application for mapping neural receptive fields.
-Users can select one or more quadrants for focused RF mapping and subdivide those regions into finer grids to probe local RF structure.
-The app supports dense noise stimuli (default) and allows users to load custom stimuli such as natural scenes or sparse noise.
+Users can select one or more quadrants for focused RF mapping or subdivide those quadrants into finer grids to probe local RF structure.
+The app supports default dense noise stimuli, and it allows loading custom patterns, sparse noise, or natural scenes.
 Includes an interactive interface offering real-time previews and intuitive mouse-based region selection to streamline experiment setup and execution.

 ---